puyt/glab-enhancer-browser-extension/README.md

 ## ⚙️ Preferences

-Click on the "GLab Enhancer" dropdown to customize the settings:
+Click on the "UX Enhancer" dropdown to customize the settings:

 ![](assets/preview-preferences.png)